alinsjs/docs/guide/reactive.md

 </button>
 ```

-In this example, we use the direct use of js expressions as events introduced in the previous chapter to modify the value of msg, so msg will be marked as responsive data during the compilation phase, and the text content of the `Button` element will also be marked as responsive data.
-It will become a responsive object, and when msg is modified, it will automatically be updated at the most granular level.
+In this example, we use the direct use of js expressions as events introduced in the previous chapter to modify the value of msg, so msg will be marked as reactive data during the compilation phase, and the text content of the `Button` element will also be marked as reactive data.
+It will become a reactive object, and when msg is modified, it will automatically be updated at the most granular level.

 ## 2. HTML